cs041-mealplanner/CS041-meal-planning-app/.github/PULL_REQUEST_TEMPLATE.md

 ## Summary
-[Briefly describe what this PR does and why it’s needed.]
+[Briefly describe what this PR does and why it’s needed.
+Keep it 1–3 sentences.]

 ## Changes
 Select all that apply and list any specific files or modules changed.

-- [ ] Feature added
+- [ ] Feature
 - [ ] Bug fix
-- [ ] Documentation updated
 - [ ] Refactor / cleanup
+- [ ] Documentation
-- [ ] Security or config change
+- [ ] CI / tooling
 - [ ] Other (describe below)

-[Optional description]
+[Optional extra context if needed]

+---

 ## Testing
 [Describe how you tested these changes.
 Include commands, screenshots, or steps for reviewers to reproduce.]

+---

 ## Related Issue
 [Closes #<issue-number>
 (Optional) Also relates to: #<other-issue>, REQ-<ID>]

+---

 ## Checklist
-Before requesting review, confirm the following:
+Before requesting review, confirm:

 - [ ] Code builds and runs locally
 - [ ] Code follows project conventions (naming, folder, ESLint)